woocommerce/woocommerce/plugins/woocommerce-admin/docs/README.md

 After cloning the repo, install dependencies:

--   `npm install` to install JavaScript dependencies.
+-   `pnpm install` to install JavaScript dependencies.
 -   `composer install` to gather PHP dependencies.

 Now you can build the files using one of these commands:

--   `npm run build` : Build a production version
+-   `pnpm run build` : Build a production version
--   `npm run dev` : Build a development version
+-   `pnpm run dev` : Build a development version
--   `npm start` : Build a development version, watch files for changes
+-   `pnpm start` : Build a development version, watch files for changes
--   `npm run build:release` : Build a WordPress plugin ZIP file (`woocommerce-admin.zip` will be created in the repository root)
+-   `pnpm run build:release` : Build a WordPress plugin ZIP file (`woocommerce-admin.zip` will be created in the repository root)

 For more helper scripts [see here](./CONTRIBUTING.md#helper-scripts)